 9.5 The exposure to high temperatures and heatwaves is one of the greatest direct climate change-related threats for the UK.
-According to the UK Climate Change Risk Assessment 2017, heatwaves in the UK like that experienced in 2003 are expected to become the norm in summer by the 2040s.
-In combination with the growing, ageing population, the number of heat-related deaths in the UK is projected to increase by around 250% by the 2050s (median estimate), from a current annual baseline of around 2,000 premature heat-related deaths per year.
+According to the UK Climate Change Risk Assessment 2021, heatwaves in the UK are expected to become the norm in summer by 2050.
+Record heatwaves followed in 2022 and 2023.
+In combination with the growing, ageing population, the number of heat-related deaths in the UK is projected to triple by 2050 from a current annual baseline of around 2,000 premature heat-related deaths per year.

-Figure 16: Spatial distribution of the heat vulnerability across Greater London as categorised by 10 heat vulnerability classes
+Figure 15: Spatial distribution of the heat vulnerability across Greater London as categorised by 10 heat vulnerability classes